 The canopy walk is located just over 1 km from the main entrance.

-The entrance is on North-Western tip of Pulau Pinang, a few kilometres past the town of Teluk Bahang.
+The entrance is on North-Western tip of Pulau Pinang, a short distance past the town of Teluk Bahang.

 The NP is open every day from around 7.30am (When the sun comes up!) until it gets dark 7pm - 7.30pm, although the registration office closes earlier at 6pm.